acsoto/BUAA-Compiler/README.md

 }
 ```

-Type means the type of the symbol.
+Type represents the type of the symbol.

-IntType is an integer.
-If it's 0, the symbol is int. if it's 1, the symbol is int[],  if it's 2, the symbol is int[] []...
+- `IntType` is an integer.
+If it's 0, the symbol is an int.
+If it's 1, the symbol is an int[].
+If it's 2, the symbol is an int[][], and so on.

-Content is its content.
+`Content` is its content.

-Area is where is it.
+`Area` indicates where it is.

-I create a HashMap of Symbols, memorizing symbols created in each area.
+A `HashMap` of Symbols is created to memorize symbols created in each area.

-When I enter a new area, area++.
-When I leave an area, area--, with the corresponding Symbols are destroyed.
+When entering a new area, `area++`.
+When leaving an area, `area--`, with the corresponding symbols being destroyed.

 ```java
     private HashMap<Integer, Symbols> symbols = new HashMap<>();